300ECLIPS-Colour-6

 What problem are we trying to solve?

-In the UK, lead exposure costs society approximately £6.8 billion per year and could affect thousands of children.
+In the UK, lead exposure costs society approximately 1.9% to 4,4% of GPD per year.
+Recent estimates suggest that 2.9% of children in the UK may have blood lead concentrations (BLC) at levels of concern.
 Currently, doctors can order blood tests for children they suspect have high lead levels, but this approach likely misses many children with no obvious symptoms.
 We need to understand current levels of lead exposure to guide public health policies and reduce the societal burden.

-What are the impacts of lead in health?
+What are the impacts of lead on health?

 Lead exposure can have serious health effects, especially on young children.
 Some of the impacts of lead on health include: